-Corrugated stainless steel hoses and metal sleeves are a versatile solution for connecting gas, water, heating, and industrial equipment.
-One of the most frequently asked questions from customers is: what pressure can they actually withstand?
+Corrugated hoses and metal sleeves made of stainless steel are a universal solution for connecting gas, water, heating and industrial equipment.
+Many people are concerned about the question: what pressure can they actually withstand and what factors affect the strength of the product?

-Working pressure is the maximum pressure at which a hose can safely operate throughout its service life.
+Working pressure is the maximum pressure at which the hose can safely operate over its entire service life.

 1. Wall thickness and corrugation profile

 The greater the metal thickness, the greater the safety margin.
 The corrugation type is also important.
-The Eco-Flex hose and metal hose range includes three corrugation types:
+Eco-Flex hoses and metal sleeves can have three types of corrugation pitch:

 - Closed – the most flexible hoses and metal hoses, withstanding low pressure;